ansballard/ansballard.github.com/src/md/index.md

 ### Current Position
 I've been a frontend web developer at [PDS Energy](https://pdsenergy.com) since 2014.
-Most of my work involves creating modern web applications with Angular, jQuery, or vanilla Javascript.
-Most projects require some amount of backend work as well, which is either in Classic ASP, C# .NET, or occasionally NodeJS.
-I've also written multiple developer utilities using Node, specifically Electron for desktop apps.

-### Current Interests
-I've spent a lot of time perfecting my development workflow.
-At the moment I'm nailing down the file structure and build scripts for multiplatform Angular apps, based on the [John Papa Styleguide](https://github.com/johnpapa/angular-styleguide) and using ES6 modules transpiled with browserify.
-You can find an example at my [electron-base](https://github.com/ansballard/electron-base) repo.
+I work on Javascript-driven sites using RESTful APIs, internal tools using NodeJS and Electron, as well as legacy sites using Classic ASP.
+I've put together the build system we use on a majority of our sites, helped develop major features for multiple sites, and always strived to stay on the edge of new and useful web tech.

 ### Background
 I have a Bachelor's in Computer Science from [Morehead State University](https://moreheadstate.edu), where I studied for 4 years.
-Immediately after graduation, my wife and I moved to Austin, TX.
-After several months of job searching, we were both hired in our respective fields, and have been working ever since.
+Immediately after graduation, my wife and I moved to Austin, TX, where we both found jobs in our respective fields.
+Since then I've continued to dive into the latest in web development, whether it be hackathons, meetups, podcasts, blogs, newsletters, etc.

+### About Me
+A lot of my time is split between my wife and my dog.
+But I also like to walk local trails, work at coffee shops, play computer games, and travel.
+The most fun I've had in a long time was a recent road trip to the Grand Canyon with my wife.
+As much as I love my laptop and websites, it's nice to be able to take some time to escape and be with other people (and dogs).